 Fraudulent Trading involves continuing to trade in a manner that deliberately deceives and defrauds customers and creditors.
 Doing this is a criminal offence.

-If found guilty of either of these, you could face fines, jail sentences, a director’s ban and being personally liable for the company’s debts.
+If found guilty of either of these, you could face fines, jail sentences, a director’s ban, and being personally liable for the company’s debts.

 Company debt and personal debt are separate entities, although business debt can affect you personally.
-If you’re a director of a limited company which becomes insolvent the company’s debt should be separate from your personal finances.
+If you’re a director of a limited company that becomes insolvent, the company’s debt should be separate from your personal finances.
 Unless you have signed personal guarantees, have been served a Personal Liability Notice or been convicted of wrongful or fraudulent trading.
 If you’re a sole trader, you and your business are one and the same, and you are personally responsible for any debts.
 The same applies in a partnership, where the debt is spread amongst the partners.

 How we can help